 If you’ve spent any amount of time driving across PA, you’ve undoubtedly seen a buggy rolling down the road in some of the rural parts of the state thanks to the Amish and Old-Order Mennonites that live here.
 Because of that, it probably won’t come as a surprise that PA has an entire museum dedicated to buggies.

-The Mifflinburg Buggy Museum is located in Mifflinburg in Union County, PA.
+The Mifflinburg Buggy Museum is located in Mifflinburg in Union County, PA, home of the festive Mifflinburg Christkindl Market each December.
 While this spot isn’t overly close to some of the more common areas to see buggies today, such as Lancaster County, Mifflinburg was once known as “Buggy Town USA” because it was home to more than 50 buggy and sleigh makers in the late 19th century.

 The Mifflinburg Buggy Museum occupies five different buildings on the southwestern end of town: four historic structures and a modern one that serves as the museum and visitor center.